-UN watchdog: Iran building at underground nuclear facility
+U.N. watchdog: Iran building at underground nuclear facility

 “It was a constructive solution to a problem what we were having,” he said.
 “And I would say since then we have kept the good level of cooperation in the sense that our inspectors are regularly present and visiting the sites.”

-___ Jon Gambrell contributed to this report from Dubai, United Arab Emirates
+Jon Gambrell contributed to this report from Dubai, United Arab Emirates.

 Sign up for Daily Newsletters